AllyssaA/Functional-Programming/README.md

 This repository is for the seminar Functional Programming part of the Tech Track course from HVA CMD.
 The goal of this seminar is to learn how to clean data using functional programming patterns.

+## Assignment
+Write a program that parses a given dataset using the principles of functional programming, while documenting the proces on GitHub

+# Goals
+Clean data, transform data, write functional programming patterns

 # Installation